Mohannadcse/DepsRAG/README.md

    - `ConstructKGTool`: builds the dependency graph for a given pkg version, using the API at [DepsDev](https://deps.dev/).
    - `GraphSchemaTool`: gets schema of Neo4j knowledge-graph.
-   - `CypherQueryTool`: generates cypher queries to get information from Neo4j knowledge-graph (Cypher is the query language for Neo4j).
+   - `CypherQueryTool`: generates Cypher queries to get information from Neo4j knowledge-graph (Cypher is the query language for Neo4j).
-   - `VisualizeGraph`: visualizes the entire dependency grpah.
+   - `VisualizeGraph`: visualizes the entire dependency graph.
-3. **CriticAgent.** This agent provides a feedback upon the final answer provided by the **AssistantAgent**.
+3. **CriticAgent.** This agent provides feedback upon the final answer provided by the **AssistantAgent**.
    - `FeedbackTool`: provides the feedback message.
 4. **SearchAgent.**
    - `WebSearchTool`: to find package version and type information.
-It also can answer other question from the web about other aspects after obtaining the intended information from the dependency graph For examples:
+It also can answer other questions from the web about other aspects after obtaining the intended information from the dependency graph For example:
-      - does the dpendency use latest version for this package verion?
+      - does the dependency use the latest version for this package version?
       - can I upgrade this package in the dependency graph?
-    - `VulnerabilityTool`: searches OSV vulnerability DB based on package name, version, and its ecosystem.
+    - `VulnerabilityTool`: searches OSV vulnerability DB based on the package name, version, and ecosystem.

 ## DepsRAG Workflow

 The workflow of `DepsRAG` as follows:
 - The **AssistantAgent** asks you to provide the package name, version, and ecosystem of the intended software package.
-- The **AssistantAgent** forwards these details to the **DependencyGraphAgent** for constructing the dependencies (direct and transitive) as knowledge graph.
+- The **AssistantAgent** forwards these details to the **DependencyGraphAgent** for constructing the dependencies (direct and transitive) as a knowledge graph.
 - The **AssistantAgent** asks you to ask questions about the dependencies.
-- The **AssistantAgent** decomposes complex questions into simple steps and then leverages the RAG mechanism to retreieve additional information from the Web, knowledge graph, and/or vulnerability database to augment the user's question with the additional information.
+- The **AssistantAgent** decomposes complex questions into simple steps and then leverages the RAG mechanism to retrieve additional information from the Web, knowledge graph, and/or vulnerability database to augment the user's question with the additional information.
+This information is retrieved from the agents **DependencyGraphAgent** and **SearchAgent**.
+- The **AssistantAgent** collects all answers and sends a final answer to the **CriticAgent**, which will provide feedback upon the final answer and/or provide a suggestion to refine the final answer, in case it wasn't satisfied.

 For package X, version, Y, in ecosystem Z, following are examples of questions:
    - what's the depth of the graph?